-Flatpack's Leading Ladies This International Women’s Day we want to celebrate the achievements of some kick-ass ladies in the film industry.
+Flatpack's Leading Ladies props to these kick-ass ladies of the industry.

 From directors and animators, creators and filmmakers, this year, we have some brilliant women to big up.